krishNA2000000/C-Programs/README.md

 // modify the above program to display the two right-most digits of the integral part of the number

+concept:
+This program:

+Takes a floating-point number as input.

+Extracts only the integral part of that number (ignoring decimal part).

+From that integral part, it picks the two right-most digits (like the last 2 digits of a number).

+Displays those two digits.

 #include <stdio.h>

 int main() {